clarkhtse/nested_blog/_posts/2013-02-07-analytics-analyzing-tracked-events.md

 ### Possible optimization techniques

-Whatever method you end up using, it is wise to apply some optimization to gauge calculation.
+Whatever method you end up using, it is wise to apply some optimization to metric calculation.

-Computing your gauges on every access to them would be super-dumb.
-Instead, once calculated, their value should be cached and always returned unless the gauge dependencies change.
+Computing your metrics on every access to them would be super-dumb.
+Instead, once calculated, their value should be cached and always returned unless the metric dependencies change.

 In our examples, caches should be invalidated only when a new order is tracked.